Renewable energy in Palestine: Barriers

 There are a number of barriers to development of renewable energy resources in Palestine, including regulatory issues resulting from the Israeli occupation, and this meant the government was unable to achieve its target of 25 megawatts by 2015.
 However, renewable energy has a large potential to reduce reliance on imported energy and address a number of social issues.
+The West Bank is especially dependent on Israel for energy, with 97.5% of electricity coming from the Israel Electric Corporation.
+The monopoly of IEC has led to difficulties improving renewable energy infrastructure in Palestine.
+Awareness of renewable energy is low in many areas of the Palestinian Territories, which has been a significant barrier.
+In one university, it was found that students and faculty had low awareness of how much the Palestinian Authority and PENRA (Palestinian Energy and Natural Resources Authority) were making use of solar power, and believed it to be more successful than it was.